werpu/mona-dish/docs/DomQuery.md

   /**
    * should make the code clearer
    * note if you pass a function
-   * this refers to the active dopmquery object
+   * this refers to the active DomQuery object
    */
   isPresent(presentRunnable ?: (elem ?: DomQuery) => void): boolean;

   /**
    * should make the code clearer
    * note if you pass a function
-   * this refers to the active dopmquery object
+   * this refers to the active DomQuery object
    *
    *
    * @param presentRunnable